Why We Love Our Lawns: A Brief History Of American Lawn Care

 Many factors have also changed attitudes about the ideal lawn.
 These include environmental awareness; builders placing bigger houses on smaller lots; homeowners’ desire to save time and money; and droughts resulting in watering restrictions and increased watering costs.
-With the popularity of urban homesteading, turf gives way to vegetable gardens and fruit trees.
+In the popular urban homesteading movement, turf is replaced with vegetable gardens and fruit trees.
 People are even keeping beehives and chicken coops on city and suburban lots.
-Local ordinances have changed to meet the demands of self-sufficiency minded residents, as well as environmental goals.
+Local ordinances have changed to meet the demands of residents seeking self-sufficiency and environmental goals.

 Lawn services have also evolved to meet individual goals more effectively and with more efficient use of fertilizer and other inputs.
-Choosing the right seed mix and targeting weed control applications to your yard’s exact needs greatly reduces the amount of chemicals used.
+Choosing the right seed mix and targeting weed control applications to your yard’s needs reduces the amount of chemicals used and environmental impact.

-Rainbow Lawncare’s Bee-Friendly lawns allow you to choose which portion of your yard to dedicate toward preserving pollinators.
+Rainbow Lawncare offers a bee lawn option, allowing you to dedicate all or a portion of your yard toward preserving pollinators.

 Need help creating your perfect lawn?